jcoliz/Windows-Machine-Learning/Samples/SqueezeNetObjectDetection/NETCore/cs/README.md

 IntelIRCameraSensorGroup
 ```

-From this list, we will choose the camera to use as input, as pass that into the next call with the --device parameter:
+From this list, we will choose the camera to use as input, as pass that into the next call with the --device parameter, along with the model using the --model parameter.

 ```
-PS C:\Users\J\source\repos\Windows-Machine-Learning\Samples\SqueezeNetObjectDetection\NETCore\cs> dotnet run -- --model=SqueezeNet.onnx --device=LifeCam
+PS C:\Windows-Machine-Learning\Samples\SqueezeNetObjectDetection\NETCore\cs> dotnet run -- --model=SqueezeNet.onnx --device=LifeCam

-Using launch settings from C:\Users\J\source\repos\Windows-Machine-Learning\Samples\SqueezeNetObjectDetection\NETCore\cs\Properties\launchSettings.json...
 Loading modelfile 'SqueezeNet.onnx' on the 'default' device...
-...OK 265 ticks
+...OK 2484 ticks
-Color
-Enumerating Frame Source Info
-Selecting Source
-Enumerating Frame Sources
-capture initialized
-have frame sources
-have frame source that matches chosen source info id have formats hunting for format selected videoformat -- major Video sub YUY2 w 1920 h 1080 set format complete frame reader retrieved

 Retrieving image from camera...
-...OK 484 ticks
+...OK 828 ticks
 Running the model...
-...OK 63 ticks
+...OK 938 ticks

-"saltshaker, salt shaker" with confidence of 0.5000542 "soap dispenser" with confidence of 0.08704852 "toaster" with confidence of 0.02377551
+12/28/2018 12:13:05 PM Sending: {"results":[{"label":"coffee mug","confidence":0.960289478302002},{"label":"cup","confidence":0.035979188978672028},{"label":"water jug","confidence":6.35452670394443E-05}]}
 ```

-Here we can see that the sample is successfully running on the development machine, found the camera, and recognized that the camera was possibly
+Here we can see that the sample is successfully running on the development machine, found the camera, and recognized that the camera was probably
-looking at a salt shaker.
+looking at a coffee mug.
+(It was.)

 ## Create a personal container repository